NGCP-UAV-Software-Team-2025-26/ngcp-uav-software/docs/meetings/2025-08-29-weekly-meeting.md

 - [ ] **Next Friday’s meeting conflict:** Areesha has another meeting from 1–3PM.
 Vote:
   - Should Ivan lead the meeting?
   - Or do we want to call off the next meeting?
+- [ ] Questions from any member(s)

 ---